 Additional credits include the romantic TV movies I Do (But I Don't), with Denise Richards and Dean Cain; See Jane Date; The Day Reagan Was Shot, starring Academy Award® winner Richard Dreyfuss; The Moving of Sophia Myles, with Della Reese; and Young At Heart, in a supporting role opposite Oscar® winner; Olympia Dukakis and featuring the last appearance of the legendary Frank Sinatra, for CBS and Warner Brothers.

 Bisson also appeared in the feature film Casino Jack, starring yet another Oscar® winner, Kevin Spacey, which premiered at the 2010 Toronto International Film Festival and was released worldwide in December 2010, and played opposite Rob Lowe in the TV movie Too Late To Say Goodbye for Lifetime.

 A Montreal native who now lives in Toronto, Bisson got his first break in 1984 when he landed a role in CBC's critically acclaimed television movie Hockey Night with Megan Follows and Rick Moranis.
 This was followed by a lead role in his first feature film, in which he played the title character in Toby McTeague.
 Bisson is also the national spokesperson for CIBC, the Canadian Imperial Bank of Commerce.
-Over twenty-five years after landing Hockey Night on CBC, Bisson is thrilled to return to the network that gave him his first break when Murdoch Mysteries airs on CBC in 2012.
+Over twenty-five years after landing Hockey Night on CBC, Bisson is thrilled to return to the network that gave him his first break.

 Bisson is happily married to actress, author and producer Chantal Craig and raising three daughters, Brianna, Dominique and Mikaela, who were instrumental in his decision to volunteer with Sheena's Place, a support centre for people affected by eating disorders.